LLMBridge: Reducing Costs to Access LLMs in a Prompt-Centric Internet: Design

 { \tight \fontsize{8.8}{10}\selectfont

 }

-A message is defined as a query/response pair.
-The context manager interface accepts a 2-dimensional array of these filters, the inner arrays combine to further filter the context, and the outer dimension joins the results from different sets of filters.
-This process is detailed through examples in Table~\ref{table:context}.
+A message is defined as a prompt-response pair.
+Table~\ref{table:context} demonstrates different ways to this interface, including combining different sets of filters.

-With no filters, the default behavior is to add all available context that fits in the context window of a model.
-A more efficient option is to use last-k, where the filter is parameterized by $k$ to control how many messages are in the context.
-The choice of $k$ does not need to be static, it can be based on the context itself.
-As we saw in the previous section, we can again use an LLM for making this decision.
-We call this case ``SmartContext'' and implement it as another filter.
+The default behavior is to add all available context that fits in the context window of a model.
+As Fig.~\ref{subfig:quality_motivation} shows, a simple well known strategy like last-k can be much more efficient.
+Applications using this strategy can opt to delegate the choice of $k$ to the context manager via the \texttt{smart\_context} service type.
+In this mode, the context manager uses a low-cost model (\texttt{context-LLM}) to decide how much context (i.e., value of $k$), and thus input tokens, are required.
+We implement this as the SmartContext filter.

-The ``SmartContext'' filter is the primary way \sys{} reduces the number of input tokens and therefore overall cost.
-The LLM determining necessity of context, the \texttt{context-LLM}, must be cheaper than that used to generate the prompt reply.
-The process of using SmartContext is visualized in Fig~\ref{fig:smart_context_diagram}.

-A false positive in SmartContext occurs when the LLM decides the context is not required even though it was actually required.
-A false negative occurs when the query does not require context but is determined to require it by the LLM.
-False positives reduce the quality of responses, and false negatives increase the cost.
-To reduce false positives and ensure high quality responses we invoke the \texttt{context-LLM} at most two times and only consider the query to not require context if both LLM calls deem it standalone.
-This comes at little cost overhead because the \texttt{context-LLM} is relatively inexpensive.
-We evaluate this strategy in \S\ref{sec:evaluation_context_manager}.
+A false positive occurs when \texttt{context-LLM} wrongly excludes required context, while a false negative occurs when it wrongly includes unnecessary context.
+The latter increases cost while the former reduces the quality of responses.
+To reduce false positives and ensure high quality responses we invoke the \texttt{context-LLM} at most two times and only consider the prompt to not require context if both LLM calls deem it standalone.
+This is feasible since \texttt{context-LLM} is relatively inexpensive and fast.

-The filter based API (table~\ref{table:context}) supports many context use cases suitable for different kinds of applications.
-The ``Summarize'' filter uses an LLM to reduce a long history into a short summary.
-This is a similar approach to strategies offered by other tools such as LangChain to reduce the number of input tokens so that a long conversation can fit in a small context window~\cite{langchain_summary}.
+The filter based API (Table~\ref{table:context}) also supports other well known context management strategies.
+The ``Summarize'' filter uses the \texttt{context-LLM} to reduce a long history of messages into a short summary.
 The ``Similar'' context filter returns messages in order of their similarity to the current prompt, as opposed to order of recency.
-This uses the vector database managed by the cache, and requires using the cache API to embed queries and responses.
-This interplay of context management and caching is another reason the two components benefit from being part of the same proxy.
+This uses the vector database managed by the cache and is another reason the two components benefit from being part of the same proxy.

+The design can be extended to enable richer context management strategies such as using \texttt{context-LLM} to derive users' interests, language preferences, location, upcoming events (e.g., meetings) etc.

 A final consideration is how the context is updated.
 Typically, when the context is retrieved it will be updated to include the next message, but this is not always the case.
 Consider a chat application that has one prompt to reply to a user query and another to determine the user’s mood from past messages~\cite{twips-haroon}.
 The second prompt includes the context, but does not update it.
 In these cases, the coordinator must retrieve context but not insert any.